buybackoff/1brc/Readme.md

 Runs in 4.8 seconds on 6 cores i5-12500/64GB RAM/Firecuda 530 (busy machine with 30+GB RAM used and YouTube music playing)

+Running the top OpenJDK version (`calculate_average_ddimtirov.sh`) locally gives 5.75 secs vs 11.88 reported in the Java repo, so the ratio is x2.07 and my result would scale to **9.9 secs**.

 ## Results

 **First attempt**